cloudnativeessentials/dra-tutorial/README.md

 - performs deallocation of ResourceClaim once deleted

 Node-local kubelet plugin
-- advetise node-local state that the centralize controller needs to help make allocation decisions
+- advertize the node-local state that the centralize controller needs to help make allocation decisions
 - makes node-local operations required to prepare a ReourceClaim (parameters may need to be setup) or deallocate a ResourceClaim on a node
 - pass the device associated with prepared ResourceClaim to the kubelet which will then forward to the container runtime

 2 Modes to communicate between Centralized Controller and kubelet-plugin
 - Single, all-purpose, per-node CRD
   - kubelet plugin advertises available resources
-  - Controller tracks resources allocated
+  - controller tracks resources allocated
   - kubelet-plugin tracks resources it prepared
 - Split-purpose Communication
   - kubelet plugin advertises available resources via CRD that the controller can access
-  - Controller tracks allocated resources through ResourceHandle in ResourceClaim
+  - controller tracks allocated resources through ResourceHandle in ResourceClaim
-  - kubelet-plugin tracks resources in a checkpoint file on the local filesystem
+  - kubelet plugin tracks resources in a checkpoint file on the local filesystem

 Scheduling: in general, the Kubernetes scheduler and DRA driver controller communicate through the Kubernetes API server by updating a `PodSchedulingContext` object which leads to the allocation of the ResourceClaim and Pod to a Node with the available resource.

 Modes of Allocating Resources with DRA (specified in the ResourceClaim)
 - Immediate